nhsuk/nhsuk-frontend/packages/components/footer/README.md

 Find out more about the footer component and when to use it in the [NHS digital service manual](https://service-manual.nhs.uk/design-system/components/footer).

+Your copyright statement must reflect the ownership of your website or service.
+The NHS website is (c) Crown copyright but the NHS generally does not have Crown status.

 ## Quick start examples

 ### Footer (default)